kylegrantlucas/react-bash/README.md

 ```

 ### History
 The history prop and state arrays are lists of items that will be displayed as history items in the terminal.
 Essentially, anything that gets 'printed' out onto the terminal is a `history` item.
-The `prefix` prop is available to alter the bash user info that prepends commands in the history.
+The `prefix` prop is available to alter the fish user info that prepends commands in the history.
 If you'd like to add a welcome message to the initial state of the terminal, it's as easy as passing in a prop.

 ```js
 const history = [{ value: 'Welcome to the terminal!' }];